Shower Posse: History

-The Shower Posse originated in the Tivoli Gardens neighbourhood of Kingston circa 1981.
-One of the gang's founders, Lester Lloyd "Jim Brown" Coke, became the chief political enforcer for the Jamaica Labour Party (JLP) in West Kingston after the death of Claude Massop, who was killed in a shootout with police in February 1979.
-With the assistance of the United States, Edward Seaga's JLP ousted the People's National Party (PNP) led by Michael Manley, who was alleged to be aligned with Fidel Castro of Cuba, in the 1980 Jamaican general election.
+After Tivoli Gardens strongman Claudius Massop was killed by police in February 1979, Lester Lloyd "Jim Brown" Coke did not immediately inherit an absolute leadership vacuum.
+Senior Phoenix Gang leader Carl "Byah" Mitchell remained alive and highly influential within Tivoli Gardens and Denham Town through the 1980 election cycle.
+Coke consolidated authority over the local remnants of the Phoenix Gang gradually, stepping fully into the primary leadership role as Mitchell's mental and physical health collapsed from years of heavy drug abuse prior to his death at St. Joseph's Hospital on January 10, 1984.
+Coke subsequently fled Jamaica for the United States later in 1984 following his implication in the Rema killings.
+While in the U.S., Coke teamed up with Vivian Blake, whose established drug distribution lines integrated with Coke's local enforcers to form the international Shower Posse.

 In exchange for the United States' support, the JLP embarked on a campaign of ganja eradication.
 As ganja was a major cash crop for some Jamaicans, the destruction of acres of the seedlings, sometimes with chemicals which also destroyed legal crops, paved the way for Jamaica to become a major trans-shipment point for cocaine from South America to the United States.
 The Shower Posse exploited the cocaine trade to amass wealth and influence.
 The JLP-aligned Shower Posse has been provided with arms, training, and transport to the United States by the Central Intelligence Agency (CIA).
 The gang's primary activities involve the distribution of crack cocaine and marijuana, and the theft or illegal purchase and exportation of firearms, using violence to expand into new territories.